Survey on the geometric Bogomolov conjecture: Proof of Gubler's theorem

 \subsection{Naive imitation of Zhang's proof}

-In the last subsection, we have finally obtained candidates of counterparts of the three ingredients of the Zhang's proof.
+In the last subsection, we have finally obtained candidates for counterparts of the three ingredients of Zhang's proof.
 Now, let us try to apply Zhang's proof to the setting of the geometric Bogomolov conjecture.
 To show the conjecture by contradiction, suppose that there exists a counterexample to the geometric Bogomolov conjecture for abelian varieties.
-Then it is same as the case of the proofs of Zhang's theorem and Gubler's theorem that there exist an abelian variety $A$ over $\overline{K}$ and a non-special closed subvariety $X$ of $A$ such that $X$ has dense small points, $d := \dim (X) > 0$, and $X$ has trivial stabilizer.
+Then by the same argument as in the proofs of Zhang's theorem and Gubler's theorem, there exist an abelian variety $A$ over $\overline{K}$ and a non-special closed subvariety $X$ of $A$ such that $X$ has dense small points, $d := \dim (X) > 0$, and $X$ has trivial stabilizer.
 For a positive integer $N$, we consider the difference homomorphism $\alpha_N : X^{N} \to A^{N-1}$, and let $\alpha : Z \to Y$ be the restriction from $Z:= X^{N}$ to $Y := \alpha_N (Z)$.
 For large $N$, $\alpha$ is generically finite by Lemma~\ref{lem:genericallyfiniteN}, as well as surjective.
-Since $X$ has dense small points, so does $Z$.
+Since $X$ has dense small points, so has $Z$.
 Fix a $v \in M_{\overline{K}}$.
 Let $\alpha^{\an} : Z_v^{\an} \to Y_v^{\an}$ be the associated map between analytic spaces.
 Since we have Proposition~\ref{prop:ned}, the same argument gives us where $\mu_{Z_v^{\an}}$ and $\mu_{Y_{v}^\an}$ are the canonical measures on $Z_v^{\an}$ and $Y_v^{\an}$ associated to even ample line bundles, respectively.

 Then the problem is how to deduce a contradiction from the equality (\ref{eq:equalityofmeasures-nonarch}).
-In the Gubler's totally degenerate setting, we can deduce a contradiction from (\ref{eq:equalityofmeasures-nonarch}).
+In Gubler's totally degenerate setting, we can deduce a contradiction from (\ref{eq:equalityofmeasures-nonarch}).
 Indeed, assume that $A_v$ is totally degenerate.
-Then the support of $\mu_{Z_v^{\an}}$ and that of $\mu_{Y_{v}^\an}$ have dimension $Nd = \dim (Z) = \dim (Y)$.
-Further, the supports have a structure of polytopal set of pure dimension $Nd$, and for a suitable simplicial decompositions, $\mu_{Z_v^{\an}}$ and $\mu_{Y_{v}^\an}$ are linear combinations of relative Lebesgue measures of simplices of dimension $Nd$.
-Roughly speaking, this indicates that we have the same situation as Gubler's proof without passing to the tropicalization.
+Then the support of $\mu_{Z_v^{\an}}$ and that of $\mu_{Y_{v}^\an}$ have structures of polytopal set of pure dimension dimension $Nd = \dim (Z) = \dim (Y)$.
+Further, for a suitable simplicial decompositions, $\mu_{Z_v^{\an}}$ and $\mu_{Y_{v}^\an}$ are linear combinations of relative Lebesgue measures of simplices of dimension $Nd$.
+Roughly speaking, this says that we have the same situation as Gubler's proof without passing to the tropicalization.
 Therefore, we can get a contradiction by the same way.